Macron's leadership at risk amid tensions over pension plan

 If a motion passes, however, it would be a big blow for Macron: the pension bill would be rejected and his Cabinet would have to resign.
 In that case, the president would need to appoint a new Cabinet and find his ability to get legislation passed weakened.

+Macron notably hopes to propose new measures designed to bring France’s unemployment rate down to 5%, from 7.2% now, by the end of his second and final term.

+If the no-confidence motions fail, Macron could enact the higher retirement age but try to appease his critics with a government reshuffle.

-But Macron would retain substantial powers over foreign policy, European affairs and defense.
+Either way, Macron would keep his job until his term runs out in 2027, and retain substantial powers over foreign policy, European affairs and defense.
 As commander-in-chief of the armed forces, he can make decisions about France's support for Ukraine and other global issues without parliamentary approval.

 France’s strong presidential powers are a legacy from Gen. Charles de Gaulle’s desire to have a stable political system for the Fifth Republic he established in 1958.